Brain Injuries from Toxic Exposure

 - Loss of future earning capacity

 Would you like to have a knowledgeable brain injury lawyer Jason Stephens perform an in-depth analysis of your case and let you know how much it is likely to be worth?
 Then please do not hesitate to pick up the phone and schedule a free consultation at his Fort Worth law office.

 Statute of Limitations for Texas Toxic Chemical Exposure Lawsuits

 The statute of limitations for almost all toxic exposure suits in the state of Texas is two years.
 Victims who do not begin the legal process before their statutory window closes generally lose their right to claim compensation.

 Because brain injuries from chemical exposure happen over a period of months or even years, it can sometimes be a little tricky to know when the countdown clock on this statute of limitations begins.
 In most cases, however, it starts on the day that the victim receives a diagnosis from their physician.

 Have You Sustained Brain Injuries from Toxic Exposure?
-Our Law Firm Can Help
+Contact a Brain Injury Attorney in Fort Worth, TX For Help

 If you need an attorney to stand up and help you fight for financial restitution for a brain injury from toxic exposure, you are in the right place.
 Stephens Law Personal Injury | Wrongful Death | Truck Accidents has the knowledge, experience, and skill needed to handle even the most complex cases.
 Contact our law office in Fort Worth, TX at (817) 420-7000 today to set up a free consultation.